 HOUSTON — NASA is signaling a more restrictive use of Space Act Agreements (SAA), a development tool the agency has used since 2006 to hasten commercial cargo and crew transportation services to support post-shuttle activities aboard the International Space Station.
 The signals came in response to a Nov.
 17 audit of NASA’s SAA by the U.S. Government Accountability Office, the investigative arm of Congress.
 A flexible feature of the National Aeronautics and Space Act of 1958, SAAs ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Space Act Agreements Face New Restrictions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Space Act Agreements Face New Restrictions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.